Install a Zulip server

-Download and unpack the latest built server tarball with the following commands:
+Download and unpack the latest server release (Zulip Server 8.2) with the following commands:

 To set up Zulip with the most common configuration, you can run the installer as follows: